SCRIPTURE REFERENCES FOR THIS SERMON:

 17 Saul said to Michal, “Why have you deceived me this way by sending my enemy away?
 Now he has escaped!”
 Michal replied to Saul, “He said to me, ‘Help me get away or else I will kill you!’”

 18 Now David had run away and escaped.
 He went to Samuel in Ramah and told him everything that Saul had done to him.
 Then he and Samuel went and stayed at Naioth.
 19 It was reported to Saul saying, “David is at Naioth in Ramah.”
 20 So Saul sent messengers to capture David.
 When they saw a company of prophets prophesying with Samuel standing there as their leader, the Spirit of God came upon Saul’s messengers, and they also prophesied.
 21 When it was reported to Saul, he sent more messengers, but they prophesied too.
 So Saul sent messengers a third time, but they also prophesied.
 22 Finally Saul himself went to Ramah.
 When he arrived at the large cistern that is in Secu, he asked, “Where are Samuel and David?”
 They said, “At Naioth in Ramah.”

 23 So Saul went to Naioth in Ramah.
 The Spirit of God came upon him as well, and he walked along prophesying until he came to Naioth in Ramah.
 24 He even stripped off his clothes and prophesied before Samuel.
 He lay there naked all that day and night.
 (For that reason it is asked, “Is Saul also among the prophets?”)

 20:1 David fled from Naioth in Ramah.
 He came to Jonathan and asked, “What have I done?
 What is my offense?
-How have I sinned before your father?
-For he is seeking my life!”
+How have I sinned before your father, that he is seeking my life?”

 2 Jonathan said to him, “By no means are you going to die!
 My father does nothing large or small without making me aware of it.
 Why would my father hide this matter from me?
 It just won’t happen!”